dnxjcui/neuromorphic-screens/README.md

 ## License

-MIT License - See LICENSE file for details.
+Apache 2.0 License - See LICENSE file for details.
 ## Performance Architecture

 The system now employs a sophisticated performance optimization stack: